Starsonarms/siko-auction-monitor/README.md

 python manage.py test-search tamiya python manage.py check-once

-# Start the web interface
+# Start the web interface (includes hourly background sync)
 python manage.py start-web
 ```

 Visit `http://localhost:5000` to access the web interface.

+**On startup**: The app will run an initial sync to populate MongoDB with auctions.

 ## Updating